Laney Nielson

 Go to your Readers

 Author Beth Bowland found great success doing pop-up shops at the mall.
 After paying a fee and making the arrangements through the mall management, Beth would set up a colorful display with a floor banner near an area where kids hung out.
-Not only did she sell a lot of books, but kids wanted to take their photos with her, which helped build her brand.
+Not only did she sell books, but kids wanted to take photos with her, which they shared on social media, helping build her brand.
 Beth also suggests contacting the community business development manager at your local Barnes and Noble to create a pop-up shop there.

-If you have a launch party or another promotional event, think about how you can make it friendly to your target reader, not just your adult friends.
+If you have a launch party or another promotional event, make it friendly to your target reader, not just your adult friends.
 Consider time and place, and how you might make the event interactive.

 When I launched Peppermint Cocoa Crushes at Interabang in Dallas, my goal was to make it fun.
 We served hot chocolate.
 I gave away prizes.
-I had reached out to a local theater teacher who helped me recruit young actors to act out the opening scene at the launch party.
+A local theater teacher helped me recruit young actors to read aloud the opening scene at the launch party.
 This kept the event kid-centered.
 The lighthearted feeling of the event reflected the book’s tone.

 Support Other Authors